 The requirements for admission to the M.T.S. program are the same as those for the M.Div. program, excluding 2.

 The requirements for graduation are that the student must complete 48 term hours of approved coursework, with a minimum cumulative G.P.A. of 2.0.
 Three of these hours may be earned through completion of a thesis.
-Twelve hours of foundational courses are required: OT 6301 Interpretation of the Old Testament I or NT 6301 Interpretation of the New Testament I, HX 6305 The Christian Heritage I, ST 6301 Interpretation of the Christian Message I, and XS 6310 The Church in Its Social Context or HR 6302 World Religions and Christianity.
+Fifteen hours of foundational courses are required: Six hours of biblical studies from OT 6301 Interpretation of the Old Testament I, OT 6301 Interpretation of the Old Testament II, NT 6301 Interpretation of the New Testament I, NT 6302 Interpretation of the New Testament II; HX 6305 The Christian Heritage I; ST 6301 Interpretation of the Christian Message I; and XS 6310 The Church in Its Social Context or HR 6302 World Religions and Christianity.
 Twelve hours are required in one of six broad areas of concentration: 1) Biblical studies, 2) Church history, 3) World Christianity and world religions, 4) Systematic theology, 5) Moral theology and theology and culture, 6) Practical theology and Christianity and society.